abdes/winui-generic-host/README.md

 Simply because not all applications are single window applications and it is not obvious in a multi-window application which window will terminate the UI when closed.
-Therefore, it is much more preferrable to continue having the `Application` responsible for managing its `Window`s.
+Therefore, it is much more preferable to continue having the `Application` responsible for managing its `Window`s.

 ## Can this be adapted to WPF, etc. ?

 Yes.
-Simply implemnt the classes inside WinUI namespace for any other UI framework.
+Simply implement the classes inside WinUI namespace for any other UI framework.